Frequently Asked Questions

-1. I want to be part of the DGLM family.
+- I want to be part of the DG&B family.
 How do I query you?

 Please check out our Submission Requirements for guidance.

-Check out Who We Are and What We’re Looking For and read more here.
+Meet our agents and read about their interests here.
 We cannot tell you which one of us to submit to—you know your work, so do your research and then pick whichever of us feels like the right fit for you.

 No. You need to pick just one of us—we don’t compete amongst ourselves, but we do share work with each other.
 If one of us receives a project we think is wonderful but not right for our own list, we’ll pass it along to a more appropriate agent.
 Please do not submit to more than one of us whether simultaneously or in succession.

-You can find our email addresses here.
+You can find our email addresses on our profiles.
 We strongly prefer email to snail mail queries; Michael only accepts queries by email.
 Do not call to pitch your work—publishing is about the written word, so we need to read your pitch, not hear it.

 We do not represent plays, screenplays, or poetry, but we’re open to nearly everything else.